Court Reporters Certification

 - Persons whose certification has been expired for one year or longer must sit for the CSR exam and obtain a new certification.

-No. Until a new certification is issued or your name is added to the list on our website, your expiration date remains the same.
+No. Until your certification is renewed, your expiration date remains the same.

 Renewal forms are available on the Forms page of our website.
 Another option would be to use the online renewal website.
 The link to this site is located on the Renewals page of our website.